FallenOw1/FallenOw1.github.io/README.md

 ### 📂 Random Projects

-You can find my random projects in the [Random Projects](./Non-essential) folder.
+You can find my random projects in the [playground](./playground) folder.

 Feel free to explore, contribute, or check out how I'm experimenting with different things!